 4. Mineral sunscreens contain nano-particles and those do not cause skin damage

 Zinc oxide is stable in the sun and provides better protection from UV rays than any other sunscreen chemical.
-Nanoparticles help tone down the white and chalky look, and are most often completely safe to use.
-When compared to other sunscreen options— they are still by far the better choice
+Nanoparticles help tone down the white and chalky look, and are most often completely safe to use—though those with respiratory conditions might want to use caution due to potential inhalation of nanoparticles.
+However, when compared to other sunscreen options, they are still by far the better choice.

 If you still want to stock up on sunscreen, here are the best options for your long summer rides.
 Remember to reapply at least every 2 hours and get the back of your neck (the place most cyclists forget):